igemsoftware2021/iGEM_ParisBettencourt21/README.md

 ## Image uploading

- There is one script dedicated to automatized web navigation.
+ There is one script dedicated to automated web navigation.
  It uses the selenium python extensions to
- - upload a set of image from a local file to the igem servers
+ - upload a set of images from a local folder to the igem servers
- - store the data of the uploaded file for accessible wiki editing
+ - store the data of the uploaded files for accessible wiki editing